mehmonov/mehmonov/README.md

 # 👋 Hello there!
-I'm [Your Name]
+I'm Husniddin

 I'm a passionate Python developer with a deep curiosity for how computers and the internet work.
-I enjoy building clean, efficient systems, learning new programming paradigms, and digging into low-level to>
+I enjoy building clean, efficient systems, learning new programming paradigms, and digging into low-level topics like operating systems, networking, and language internals
 ---

 ## 🧠 About Me